 What are Some Common Nautical Tattoos?

 Nautical tattoos come in a wide range of styles, and many of them don’t appear to be directly related to life at sea, though some do incorporate maritime elements like ships and anchors.
 Tattoos can serve as a map for sailors, depicting adventures on the seven seas and paying tribute to memorable people and ports of call encountered during a seafaring career.
-Many people enjoy getting old fashioned nautical tattoos, even if they are not sailors, as evidenced the numerous examples of nautical tattoos in flash galleries at tattoo studios.
+Many people enjoy getting old fashioned nautical tattoos, even if they are not sailors, as evidenced by the numerous examples of nautical tattoos in flash galleries at tattoo studios.

 Animals are a common theme in nautical tattoos, with different animals representing different meanings.
 Many sailors, for example, used to get sparrows to commemorate a specific distance traveled, as well as swallows to guide them home, as swallows are known for being homing birds.
 Pigs were tattooed on the feet in the hope of preventing drowning, possibly because pigs were transported in lightweight crates on sea voyages, and these crates would float in the event of a wreck.